 Even if it would be preferable to add the regional dimension already during the estimation of the variables discussed above, the dimensionality of the problem renders such an approach infeasible.
-Instead, the step 3 projection results regarding activity levels and production
+Instead, the step 3 projection results regarding activity levels and production quantities are taken as fixed and given, and are distributed to the regions minimizing deviation from regional supports.
+The aggregation conditions for this step (and correspondingly for the disaggregation of NUTS2 regions to farm types) are:

-- Adding up of regional areas to Member State areas (equation MSLEVL) - Adding up of regional production to Member State production (MSGROF) - Adding up of regional feed use by animal types to Member State values (MSFEEDI).
+- Adding up of regional production to Member State production (MSGROF) - Adding up of regional agricultural and non-agricultural areas to Member State areas (eqs.
+MSLEVL and MSLANDUSE) - Adding up of regional feed use by animal types to Member State values (MSFEEDI).